MaratGilyazov/def_tenjin/README.md

 #### tenjin.custom_event_with_value(string event_name, string event_value)
 Send custom event with event_name and event_value.
 IMPORTANT! event_value should be send as a string BUT it should contain the integer value!
+#### tenjin.purchase_event(string product_id, string currency_code, int quantity, double price)
+Send purchase event. product_id -> the name or ID of your product; currency_code -> the currency of your unit price; quantity -> the number of products that are counted for this purchase event; price -> the price of each product

 ## SDK support level
 Some APIs are not supported in this version of extention, see the full list of native SDK methods in the [Tenjin iOS SDK repo](https://github.com/tenjin/tenjin-ios-sdk) and [Tenjin Andoir SDK repo](ttps://github.com/tenjin/tenjin-android-sdk)